geco-bern/FluxDataKit/README.md

 ### Additional data cleaning

-Information about the longest sequence of full years (365 days) of good-quality gapfilled daily data for each site is provided by package data `fdk_site_fullyearsequence`.
+Information about the longest sequence of full years (365 days) of good-quality gapfilled daily GPP, LE, and LE_CORR data for each site is provided by package data `fdk_site_fullyearsequence`.
+This is created by `analysis/03_screen_rsofun_data.R`.
+It provides information about the start and end date and the full years for which sequences are available.

 ### Ancillary remote sensing data